-10.3.1.2 USD Zero-Coupon Swap Curve
+11.3.2 Zero-Coupon Swap Curve

-The USD zero-coupon swap curve is used to create a forward-looking expectation for USD LIBOR which is used in the pricing of Fixed-to-Float bonds based in USD.
-Additionally, it is used to calibrate the short rate volatility and the mean reversion speed parameters of the option pricing model for optionable bonds based in USD when an USD at-the-money swaption surface is not available.
+Zero-coupon swap curves are used to create a forward-looking expectation for the reference rates which are used in the pricing of fixed-to-float bonds.
+Additionally, swap curves are used to calibrate the short-rate volatility and the mean reversion speed parameters of the option pricing model for optionable bonds when at-the-money swaption surface is not available.